josetapia97/josetapia97/README.md

 # Hey there, I'm José! 👋

-I'm a computer engineering enthusiast, always excited about emerging technologies.
-My journey has ranged from training LSTM models in Python to full-stack projects in C# with .NET, utilizing technologies like Entity Framework and Blazor.
+I'm a computer engineering enthusiast with a passion for emerging technologies.
+My journey includes training LSTM models in Python, working on full-stack projects in C# with .NET (utilizing technologies like Entity Framework and Blazor), creating custom web applications with PHP and JavaScript, and developing mobile applications using Flutter and native app development.

 ## Experience and Projects

-- 🧠 LSTM model training in Python
+- 🧠 **Machine Learning Enthusiast:** Trained LSTM models in Python.
-- 💻 Full-stack development with C# and .NET
-- 📦 Working with Entity Framework and Blazor
+- 💻 **Full-Stack Developer:** Worked on various full-stack projects using C# and .NET.
+Utilized technologies such as Entity Framework and Blazor.
-- 🌐 Custom projects in PHP and JavaScript
+- 🌐 **Web Development:** Created custom web applications using PHP and JavaScript.
+- 📱 **Mobile App Developer:** Developed mobile applications using Flutter and native app development.
-- 📱 Google Apps Script applications and Google tech
+- 📱 **Google Tech Enthusiast:** Developed applications using Google Apps Script and other Google technologies.
-- 👨‍🏫 Educator in the field of computer science
+- 👨‍🏫 **Teacher:** Passionate about teaching computer science and sharing knowledge with others.

 ## My Interests

-I'm passionate about exploring cutting-edge technologies and finding innovative solutions to problems.
-I'm always excited to learn something new and share my knowledge with others.
+Passionate about exploring cutting-edge technologies and finding innovative solutions to problems.
+Always excited to learn something new and share knowledge with others.

+## Check Out My Projects! 🚀

+Explore my work in more detail in the technologies I've mentioned above.
+More information about each project can be found in the corresponding technology sections below.

 ## Let's Connect!